|Writer Nguyễn Phan Quế Mai. — VNS Photo Đinh Bích Thảo|

-Nguyễn Phan Quế Mai, PhD in Creative Writing from Lancaster University, will publish her second book in English, Searching for Earth Cakes and Sky Cakes, in 2018 with Benchmark Education while her debut novel in English, The Mountains Sing, is due for release in spring 2019 by prestigious publisher Algonquin.
+Nguyễn Phan Quế Mai, a PhD scholar in Creative Writing from Lancaster University, will publish her second book in English, Searching for Earth Cakes and Sky Cakes, in 2018 with Benchmark Education while her debut novel in English, The Mountains Sing, is due for release in spring 2019 by prestigious publisher Algonquin.
 She spoke to Lê Hương about her work.

 Inner Sanctum: Can you tell us a bit about your first novel in English?